ronkok/Temml/docs/supported.md

 (Note: `\ref` and `\eqref` may not be supported by some sites.
 They take longer to run than other Temml functions.)

+Temml CSS contains a work-around for a Firefox bug that inserts extra space between environment rows.
+The Temml work-around is effective for all environment functions except `\renewcommand{\arraystretch}`.

 The `{array}` environment does not yet support `\cline` or `\multicolumn`.

 ## HTML